mousrij/devops-bootcamp-16-prometheus/demo-projects/2-alerting/README.md

 <details>
   <summary>####2-Steps to configure Alertmanager with Email Receiver</summary>

+First we need to know where the configuration reside ?
-When you inspect the file [alertmanager.yaml](../1-install-prometheus-in-k8s/prometheus-stack/alertmanager.yaml) we created in demo project #1 by inspecting the stateful-set `alertmanager-monitoring-kube-prometheus-alertmanager`, you can find a volume called `config-volume` and see that it's holding the value of the Secret `alertmanager-monitoring-kube-prometheus-alertmanager-generated`.
+When you inspect the file [alertmanager.yaml](../1-install-prometheus-in-k8s/prometheus-stack/alertmanager.yaml) we created in demo project #1 by inspecting the stateful-set `alertmanager-monitoring-kube-prometheus-alertmanager`, you can find a volume mounted called `config-volume` and see that it's holding the value of the Secret `alertmanager-monitoring-kube-prometheus-alertmanager-generated`.
 Here we can find the alertmanager configuration:

 ```sh
 kubectl get secret alertmanager-monitoring-kube-prometheus-alertmanager-generated -n monitoring -o yaml | less